9ydbxf8xv5-source/gbm_monte_carlo_python_matlab/project_explanation.md

 ## Project Explanation and Mathematical Intuition Behind Black-Scholes, Greeks, and Implied Volatility

-This project builds a derivatives-pricing framework using Geometric Brownian Motion (GBM)**, Monte Carlo simulation, and the Black-Scholes model.
+This project builds a derivatives-pricing framework using Geometric Brownian Motion (GBM), Monte Carlo simulation, and the Black-Scholes model.
 The main objective is to simulate possible future stock-price paths, price European call and put options from those simulated outcomes, and compare the Monte Carlo estimates against Black-Scholes analytical prices.

 The project starts from the idea that stock prices are uncertain and can be modelled as stochastic processes.
 A basic Brownian motion process captures random movement through normally distributed increments.
 However, Brownian motion itself can become negative, which is not suitable for stock prices.
 To model stock prices, the project uses Geometric Brownian Motion, which keeps simulated prices positive and gives lognormally distributed terminal stock prices.

 Under the risk-neutral measure, the stock-price process is modelled as:

 $$
-dS_t = rS_tdt + \sigma S_tdW_t
+dS_t = rS_t\,dt + \sigma S_t\,dW_t
 $$

 where:

-- $S_t$ is the stock price at time $t$,
+- $S_t$ is the stock price at time $t$;
-- $r$ is the risk-free rate,
+- $r$ is the risk-free rate;
-- $\sigma$ is volatility,
+- $\sigma$ is volatility;
 - $dW_t$ is the Brownian motion shock.

 The risk-neutral framework is important because option pricing is not based on the real-world expected return of the stock.
-Instead, the expected drift is replaced by the risk-free rate.
+Instead, the expected drift is replaced by the risk-free rate $r$.
 This allows the option value to be calculated as the discounted expected payoff under the risk-neutral measure.

 The simulated stock-price paths are generated using the exact GBM discretisation:

 $$
 S_{t+\Delta t}
 =
-S_t \exp\left[
+S_t
+\exp
+\left[
 \left(r-\frac{1}{2}\sigma^2\right)\Delta t
 +
-\sigma\sqrt{\Delta t}Z
+\sigma\sqrt{\Delta t}\,Z
 \right],
+\qquad
-\qquad Z \sim \mathcal{N}(0,1)
+Z \sim \mathcal{N}(0,1)
 $$

 This formula creates many possible future paths for the stock price.
 Each path represents one possible future market outcome.
-As time increases, the paths spread out because uncertainty accumulates through the volatility term.
+As time increases, the paths spread out because uncertainty accumulates through the volatility term $\sigma\sqrt{\Delta t}\,Z$.

 Once the stock-price paths are simulated, the project prices European options by calculating the payoff at maturity.
 For a European call option, the payoff is: